Jalon Calhoun

-Jalon Calhoun (born December 16, 2000) is an American professional football wide receiver who is a member of the Edmonton Elks of the Canadian Football League.
+Jalon Calhoun (born December 16, 2000) is an American professional football wide receiver for the Edmonton Elks of the Canadian Football League (CFL).
 He played college football for the Duke Blue Devils.

 Early life

 Calhoun grew up in Greenville, South Carolina and attended Southside High School.
 In Calhoun's high school career, he played as a quarterback completing 218 of his 368 passing attempts for 2,859 yards and 25 touchdowns to 10 interceptions.
 He also rushed for 1,094 yards and 14 touchdowns.
 Calhoun first committed to play college football at Georgia Tech but eventually changed his commitment to Duke.